 The Weimar Conversations examined the topic "Transformation of the Public Sphere – Risks for Social Cohesion."
 The takeaway from the conversations: Positive change is possible.

-The failure of the governing coalition
+The collapse of Germany’s governing coalition

-Against antisemitism, racism and xenophobia
+Fighting antisemitism, racism and xenophobia

 In times of crisis, it becomes clear how valuable a functioning civil society is.
 Yet civil society also requires structures – including religious ones.
 The publication "An das Gute glauben" (Believing in the Good) analyses the role faith-based communities play in supporting refugees.